shashanthk/basic-server-setup-guide/README.md

-Here's the procedure to set up a Ubuntu server and install required software like Apache2, MySQL, etc.

 >**Note**: The steps I mentioned here are tested with the Ubuntu server on **Virtual Box**.
 So, be careful and verify it if you're following these procedures on live servers.

 #### Contents